MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-modes.md

 ![Common Encryption Modes](../images/ciphermodes.jpg)

 PlayReady Clients starting with version 4.0 support AES CBC keys, which support Common Encryption modes CBC1 and CBCS.
-Prior to version 4.0, AES CTR is the key that has been mainly supported by PlayReady clients.
+Prior to version 4.0, AES CTR is the mode that has been mainly supported by PlayReady clients.
 Starting with version 4.0, the Common Encryption mode CBCS will also be mainly supported by PlayReady clients.
 However, Common Encryption modes CENS and CBC1 are allowed.

 ## Support for AES CBC and CBCS